tuomasth/Hugo_Ski_Game_English_Texts_13-10-2024/README.md

 "ITE Media" / "5th Planet Games" owns the original Hugo series.
 Thank the original creators for the Hugo franchise!
 Some graphics, musics and videos have been copied from the original Hugo series.
 I own nothing of the original resources.
 I own the Java files I programmed.
 They are open-source and can be edited by anyone.
+New in v1.1, for example:
+- Commodore 64 music by Jens-Christian Huus
+- Old phone sounds with 4 and 6
+- English texts
+- A cheat code with 12 numbers
+- Several bug fixes
+- Smaller files, a bit more animation etc.

 Google Drive has the JDK (for Windows x64, 64bit) and also the original MP4 cutscenes available: https://drive.google.com/drive/folders/110sPxB1HPm08zQFlkPZfCN3-ZpUfN7zv